rqbctg/UMS/README.md

 # UMS
-This is a Project about University management System
+This is a Project about University Management System